TD-Gammon: Advances in backgammon theory

-TD-Gammon's exclusive training through self-play (rather than tutelage) enabled it to explore strategies that humans previously had not considered or had ruled out erroneously.
+TD-Gammon's exclusive training through self-play (rather than imitation learning) enabled it to explore strategies that humans previously had not considered or had ruled out erroneously.
 Its success with unorthodox strategies had a significant impact on the backgammon community.

+Late 1991, Bill Robertie, Paul Magriel, and Malcolm Davis, were invited to play against TD-Gammon (version 1.0).
+A total of 51 games were played, with TD-Gammon losing at -0.25 ppg.
+Robertie found TD-Gammon to be at the level of a competent advanced player, and better than any previous backgammon program.
+Robertie subsequently wrote about the use of TD-Gammon for backgammon study.

 For example, on the opening play, the conventional wisdom was that given a roll of 2-1, 4-1, or 5-1, White should move a single checker from point 6 to point 5.
 Known as "slotting", this technique trades the risk of a hit for the opportunity to develop an aggressive position.
-TD-Gammon found that the more conservative play of 24-23 was superior.
+TD-Gammon found that the more conservative play of splitting 24-23 was superior.
 Tournament players began experimenting with TD-Gammon's move, and found success.
-Within a few years, slotting had disappeared from tournament play, though in 2006 it made a reappearance for 2-1.
+Within a few years, slotting had disappeared from tournament play, replaced by splitting, though in 2006 it made a reappearance for 2-1.

 Backgammon expert Kit Woolsey found that TD-Gammon's positional judgement, especially its weighing of risk against safety, was superior to his own or any human's.

 TD-Gammon's excellent positional play was undercut by occasional poor endgame play.
 The endgame requires a more analytical approach, sometimes with extensive lookahead.
 TD-Gammon's limitation to two-ply lookahead put a ceiling on what it could achieve in this part of the game.
 TD-Gammon's strengths and weaknesses were the opposite of symbolic artificial intelligence programs and most computer software in general: it was good at matters that require an intuitive "feel" but bad at systematic analysis.

+It is also poor at doubling strategies.
+This is likely due to the fact that the neural network is trained without the doubling cube, with the doubling added by feeding the neural network's cubeless equity estimates into theoretically-based heuristic formulae.
+This was particularly the case in the 1988 exhibition match, where it played 100 games against Malcolm Davis.
+A single doubling blunder lost the match.

+TD-gammon was never commercialized or released to the public in some other form, but it inspired commercial backgammon programs based on neural networks, such as JellyFish (1994) and Snowie (1998).